NicolaGenesin/Leap-Motion-Hands-Tracking/README.md

 If you want to pick up the sphere, just unCkick Camera Leap Script from MainCamera and activate Leap Manager into LeapController

+*NOTE: You need Unity 3D Pro to run this project*